 If you choose to venture out on your own these are your options.
 Rental vehicles with drivers are available for $50 to $175 USD per day plus fuel.
-There are taxis at a negotiated price.
+There are affordable taxis at a negotiated price.
 The taxis stop frequently, are very crowded and usually don’t have seat belts.

 Telecommunications in Liberia

 Alternatively, you may wish to purchase a cell phone for your visit to Liberia, as it is the best current means of communication.
 The cost would include; cell phone US$25; SIM Card US$5; and a Scratch Card US$ 5, for a total of US$35.00.
 The $5 scratch card will give the average user approx. 4 days of use.

 Money and Acceptable Forms of Payment

-It appears that a wide variety of styles are acceptable in Liberia.
-Women and men will dress in traditional attire one day and switch to western dress the next day.
+A wide variety of styles are acceptable in Liberia.
+Women and men will dress in traditional Liberian attire one day and switch to western sttire the next day.
 Liberians take great pride in their appearance and although it is a poor country, you will see some very well dressed people here.
 You’ll tend to only see adults wearing shorts in very casual settings.
 Liberia is a hot and humid country with the average daily high being about 34 degrees in the dry season with about 85% humidity.
 Keep this in mind when packing.
 Out compound and office is a casual dress environment.

 Foreign men seem to be able to get away with wearing shorts and although locals may consider this undignified.
 We recommend light weight pants and shorts and we will let you know when its appropriate to wear shorts or pants.
-Bring at least one nice outfit to wear because if the occasion arises and we go out to an event, you will be in the company of very well dressed people.
+Bring at least nice pair of slacks and a button up shirt as if attend an event, you will be in the company of very well dressed local people.

 This is a difficult subject to explain in a few paragraphs.
-Since we have only been in Liberia for a few years and we are still learning ourselves.
 Basically, expect things to be different from home and be prepared to roll with the new experiences.
 The following are a few things we want to mention.